baoboa/pyqt5/doc/html/_sources/installation.rst.txt

 .. cmdoption:: --qt DIR

     This specifies that ``DIR`` contains the LGPL or commercial Qt installation to be included in the licensed wheel.
+The directory is what Qt refers to as the *prefix* directory, i.e. the architecture specific directory containing the ``bin``, ``lib`` etc. directories.
 It must be specified.

 .. cmdoption:: --qt-version VERSION